jswymer/mydoctest/articles/sales-how-register-new-customers.md

 <properties
-                pageTitle="How to: Register New Customers| Project Madeira" description="Welcome to Project "Madeira""
+                pageTitle="How to: Register New Customers| Project “Madeira”" description="Welcome to Project "Madeira""
                 services=""
                 documentationCenter="Madeira"